 There are various funding schemes available both to UK and international students.
 Details of the main sources of funding are availble here.
 For most scholarships, you need to apply separately to the funder.
 Most funders will expect you have secured an offer of admission from QMUL before you apply for funding.

-Dr Kim Wagner, Director of Graduate Studies
+Professor Kim Wagner, Director of Graduate Studies

 Dr Claire Trenery, Research Manager